The Big Spin: Other games

+Road to Riches (1987)

+Hostess Gene Fox (née Nixon) would draw envelopes which contained tickets from a drum.
+Whoever’s ticket was drawn would win a car.

+Win & Spin (1988)

+Hostess Gene Fox (née Nixon) would draw three letters from three different ball-drawing machines.
+Each ball had a letter on them.
+If the letters match an at-home player’s winning ticket, they would win $500.

-Whirl Win (1995–1998)
+Whirl Win (1994–1995)

 A player takes part in trying to get as much money as possible in 30 seconds in two glass boxes.
 The player can pick specially marked sheets from the ground or in the air and put them in boxes on his or her sides.
 When time is up, the player's winnings are counted in the boxes and in their hands.
 There are one hundred sheets marked $100, and ten sheets with $1,000.
 If the player gets the marked sheet worth $25,000, the player automatically wins that amount.
 The format is similar to the bonus round in the 2002–2003 version of Beat The Clock, and the bonus round of The Diamond Head Game.

 Monopoly (1995)

 One lottery winner played in this adaptation of the board game.
 The player was given four rolls of the dice.
 Starting at GO, the player began by choosing to move forward either 2 or 7 spaces, which takes him/her to either Community Chest or Chance, sending the player to yet another space on the board.
 Each property conceals either an amount of money from $4,000 to $7,000, or a Top Hat.
 If a Top Hat is revealed, the player can either cash it in for $10,000 or keep it in an attempt to find a second one.
 The player also places hotels on two properties which adds an extra $7,500 if he/she lands on that property.
 Landing on Go to Jail halved the winnings, but did not take away the Top Hat.
 Income Tax took a fourth of the winnings, Luxury Tax took $750 away; passing GO earns $200.
 Getting two Top Hats bumped the winnings to $50,000.

 The first game was taped in Sacramento on February 24, 1995, and was broadcast on March 4, 1995.
 Dan Baker, of South San Francisco, was the very first contestant.